numberscope/frontscope/doc/onboarding.md

 4. Make sure you have [Make](https://linuxhandbook.com/using-make/) installed.
    There's a guide for Linux on that page; or you can try this link for [Windows](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows).
-   _Mac_: Unfortunately, the version of make that Apple includes with its developer tools is too outdated to work with frontscope.
-Therefore, you must compile and install a more recent version of make.
+   _Mac_: Unfortunately, the version of `make` that Apple includes with its developer tools is too outdated to work with frontscope.
+Therefore, you must compile and install a more recent version of `make`.
 One relatively simple way to do this is to install the "Homebrew" package management system for MacOS, via